dan-rodrigues/icestation-32/README.md

 ### ULX3S

-Audio is output through the headphone jack in both analog / digital:
+Audio is output through the headphone jack in both analog / digital form:

 * Analog output direct to headphones (noisy)
 * Digital SPDIF using a 3.5mm -> RCA cable.
 The "composite video" cable can be plugged into the coax-in of an SPDIF receiver.